Do you accept pets?

 What is there to do in the lodge?

-We have an array of games, satellite TV, a fireplace, billiards table, darts, karaoke, a large screen TV, music and plenty of movies for the kids.
+We have an array of games, large screen satellite TV, guest computer, a fireplace, billiards table, darts, music and plenty of movies for the kids.
+Also, Ray is a professional musician and is known to stage impromptu live concerts for guests now and then.
+It’s good fun and everyone is welcome to sing along!

 Do you have kayaks or water toys for rent?

 We offer all of that for free while staying at our camp.
-We have kayaks, water bikes, a slide and a gently sloping beach with children’s toys.
+We have kayaks, water bikes, a canoe, water slide and a gently sloping beach with some children’s toys.
 The water during the summer months is warm, refreshing and fun.

 What other things are there to do outside?

-We have a basketball hoop, tennis court, horseshoes, hikes and a sunbathing deck over the water.
-Also check out our package rates on ATV / UTV / Argo adventures.
+We have a basketball hoop, horseshoes, hiking and a sunbathing on our beach or water-side deck.
+Guests can also enjoy a camp fire or marshmallow roast - free firewood is included!
+Also check out our package rates on UTV / Argo adventures.

 What kind of wildlife can we expect to see?